-Ellen Lesperance’s gouache paintings on paper can be followed as patterns to recreate historic knit garments, most frequently worn by women involved in Direct Action protests.
-She is working on her upcoming exhibit with Derek Eller Gallery (September 2020).
+Ellen Lesperance is an American artist and archivist, known for her gouache paintings that pattern the hand-knit garments of female activists engaged in Direct Action protests.
+She is a 2022-2023 Fulbright Global Scholar examining the protest knitwear practices of 1980s-era peace, anti-nuclear and feminist separatist encampments in the UK, Australia and Italy.
 Her paintings and textiles are included in multiple museum collections including: the Whitney Museum of American Art; the Brooklyn Museum; the Museum of Fine Arts, Houston; the Baltimore Museum of Art, and the Ludwig Museum, Cologne.

 At MacDowell in 2010, Lesperance completed an essay The Fine Art of Protest: The Greenham Common Women's Peace Camp, 1981-2000 for PAJ Journal as well as two paintings in her ongoing series of activist-worn sweaters.
 During her 2023 Fellowship, she worked on paintings and knit sculptures for her upcoming solo show at Hollybush Gardens, London in May of 2024.